meghna-saxena/survey-stark/notes/handlingPayments.md

 - Anytime you want to communicate with backend api, always make that req inside action creator.
 - POST req to backend

-created action creator and reusing the same type and payload so that authReducer can pick the same action, and update the usermodel in the header
+created action creator and reusing the same action type and payload so that authReducer can pick the same action, and update the usermodel in the header

 ```
 export const handleToken = token => async dispatch => {